 I'm a very visual person, graphic artist, videographer.
 You know the type.
-So when I finally started to make some progress working The Suppers Programs, I looked back at myself and saw a building that had no ground floor.
+So when I finally started to make some progress through the support of Suppers, I looked back at myself and saw a building that had no ground floor.
 I never knew I had no ground floor.

 I had tried other things.
 No salt, no fat, vegan, etc., but most of these super diets left me feeling gassy.
 Somewhere at a Suppers meeting I picked up the idea that I wasn’t supposed to feel gassy all the time and that a good diet for my body was one that would keep me feeling full and satisfied through the morning.
 Just eating healthy whole food wasn't good enough; I needed to make very specific choices of which whole healthy food I would eat.
 I liked the idea of an elimination diet; I thought it might help me to test foods and sort out for myself which were causing fatigue, gas etc. I knew that one of the cornerstones of Suppers, the breakfast chili, wasn’t a good fit for me.
 The more I heard about Paleo, the more I thought it might be a good match, eliminating grains and sugars, the foods I gravitated to in a suspicious way.